TristanvanLeeuwen/IP_and_Im_Lectures/_sources/ip_function_spaces.md

 The name stems from the fact that the optimal $\alpha$ typically resides at the corner of the curve $(\|K_{\alpha}^\dagger f^\delta\|_{\mathcal{U}}, \|KK_{\alpha}^\dagger f^\delta - f^\delta\|_{\mathcal{F}})$.

 This rule has the practical advantage that no knowledge of the noise level is required.
+Such a rule is called a *heuristic* method.
 Unfortunately, it is not a convergent rule.
 ```
 +++